A daily blog of my robotics journey in SF, Summer 2025

 Thursday, 8th of May

-- Previously, I've used Phospho, an interface, to use the SO-100.
-It saves you a lot of time, but also hides a lot of the complexity.
-It was great to get started, but I want to write my own code and make modifications myself.
-To this end I need to use the LeRobot code from HuggingFace.
-It's going to be a bit of work to dig into the code base, but I already sense it will be very useful to learn about how to write interacting with a robot.
+Previously, I used Phospho as the interface for the SO-100.
+It saves a lot of time but hides a lot of complexity.
+It was great to get started, but I now want to write my own code.
+For this I need to use the LeRobot code from Hugging Face.
+It’ll take time to dig into the codebase, but it’ll be useful for truly understanding robot interfaces.

-- One shortcoming of the SO-100 IMO is its short reach (~40cm) and low lift (~300g).
-I've been keeping my eyes peeled for which robot would be the next hardware level with more capabilites.
-Reading through the LeRobot code I now found out about the Koch v1.1 (building on the original version by Alexander Koch).
-It costs approximately 668€.
-I thought this might be an upgrade to the SO-100, but the reach looks similar and as for lift I might as well upgrade to the stronger servo motor for the SO-100.
-This is a cool demo though.
-The next level beyond the SO-100 probably is the Agilex PiPER (2,699€) as I understand it.
+One shortcoming of the SO-100 is its limited reach (~40 cm) and lift (~300 g).
+I’ve been eyeing what hardware the next level might be.
+Reading the LeRobot code, I found the Koch v1.1 (built on Alexander Koch’s original design).
+It costs ~€668.
+I thought it might be an upgrade to the SO-100, but the reach looks similar; for lift I might as well upgrade the SO-100’s servo.
+The next true upgrade is probably the Agilex PiPER (€2,699).

 Wednesday, 7th of May – Day off